csparpa/fluentcheck/README.md

 # check
 _Fluent assertions for Python values_

-Bored of using `assert` multiple times to check types, intervals, etc. for the data fed to your Python functions?
+Bored of using `assert` multiple times to check types, intervals, etc. on data passed as input to your Python functions?
 This generates a lot of boilerplate code. __check__ helps you reducing the lines of code providing you a human-friendly and fluent way to make assertions.

 Instead of: